A Cribl LogStream installation can be scaled up within a single instance and/or scaled out across multiple instances. Scaling allows for:

 - 5GB free disk space (more if persistent queuing is enabled)

-For example, assuming a Cribl LogStream system with 6 physical cores (12 vCPUs):
+For example, assuming a Cribl LogStream system running on Intel or AMD processors with 6 physical cores (12 vCPUs):

 - If Process count is set to